 This program is designed for newcomers wishing to learn more about Zen practice.

 The program consists of a series of lectures and practical applications that address the basic and foundational aspects of Zen.
 The lectures are usually conducted over a period of between 4 to 6 evenings depending on participants and can also be incorporated during several Zenkais (day retreats).
 The introduction to Zen lectures have been adapted from the original teachings of Dai’un Harada Rôshi of Sanbozen.

 Besides the foundational aspects of Zen, the Zen lectures also address the practical aspects of Zen and how the practice aligns with our daily activities.

-The lectures will be taught by Arno Hess, an authorised Brisbane based Zen-Buddhist teacher in the Sanbozen lineage.
+The lectures are taught by Arno Hess, an authorised Brisbane based Zen Buddhist teacher.